Rarstyak/Fate-Condensed-SRD/Challenges-Conflicts-and-Contests/Conflicts/Ending-a-Conflict/Ending-a-Conflict.md

 ---
 ### Ending a Conflict

 A conflict draws to a close when everyone on one side has either conceded or been taken out.
-At the end of a conflict, any players who conceded collect their fate points for the concession (**page XX**).
-The GM also pays out fate points owed to players for hostile invokes (**page XX**) that happened during the conflict.
+At the end of a conflict, any players who conceded collect their fate points for the **[concession](../Taking-Harm/Conceding.md)**.
+The GM also pays out fate points owed to players for **[hostile invokes](../../../Aspects-and-Fate-Points/What-Can-I-Do-with-Aspects/Invokes/Hostile-Invocations.md)** that happened during the conflict.